 Haggle, Bargain, and Beg

-As we mentioned above, it’s a shoppers market and you should shop around for the best price suit available.
+As we mentioned above, it’s a shoppers market, and you should shop around for the best price suit available.
 Tailors are desperate for your business so look for bonuses, discounts, and deals.
 Common deals include free shipping to your home country, 20% or more off when you buy two suits, and free shirts and ties.
 Most importantly, the first price you’re quoted in Hong Kong is usually a number plucked out of a hat and multiplied by fifty.
 The opening offer is just that, an offer.
 It should always be negotiated down, even in upmarket boutiques.
-If the tailor isn't willing to negotiate, take your business elsewhere.
+If the tailor isn't willing to negotiate, you should take your business elsewhere.

 03 of 06